 The specific way these components work together in a mature national regulatory framework needs to be carefully considered when analysing the issue of incentives.
 A simplified harmonisation of a single component may therefore potentially do more harm than good as the risk profile (as balanced by the relevant NRA in often a very lengthy process) may be disturbed.
-Any future guidance regarding incentives must therefore duly consider that NRAs have the expertise and experience in evaluating the risk of their respective regulatory framework and that NRAs need sufficient discretion with regard to decisions taken on which incentive is deemed appropriate, primarily in the final interest of customers of energy networks.
+Any future guidance regarding incentives must therefore duly consider that NRAs have the expertise and experience in evaluating the risk of their respective regulatory framework and that NRAs need sufficient discretion with regard to decisions taken on which incentive is deemed appropriate.